flutter-form-builder-ecosystem/flutter_form_builder/packages/form_builder_validators/README.md

 # FormBuilder Validators

 Form Builder Validators provide a convenient way of validating data entered into any Flutter FormField.
-It provides common validation rules out of box (such as required, email, number, min, max, minLength, maxLength, date validations etc.) as well as a way to compose multiple validation rules into one FormFieldValidator.
+It offers common validation rules out of the box (such as required, email, number, min, max, minLength, maxLength, date validations, etc.) and a way to compose multiple validation rules into one FormFieldValidator.

-Also included is the `l10n` / `i18n` of error text messages into multiple languages
+Also included is the `l10n` / `i18n` of error text messages to multiple languages.
 ___

 [![Pub Version](https://img.shields.io/pub/v/form_builder_validators?logo=flutter&style=for-the-badge)](https://pub.dev/packages/form_builder_validators)